sparkflows/sparkflows-docs/docs/user-guide/data-preparation/aggregate.rst

 Group By
 ----------------------------------------

-Below is a sample workflow which contains ``Group By`` processor in Fire Insights.
+Below is a sample workflow which contains ``Group By`` processor in Sparkflows.
 It demonstrates the usage of ``Group By`` node to compute aggregation of data by grouping rows together based on ``Group By`` columns.

 It does the following processing of data: